KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 SP06 §3 resolves this by distinguishing between declivous centropy and acclivous centropy:

-**Declivous centropy** (L₅ → L₁): Motive Infinity stirs within Aion and expresses itself through EOB (🛤️ Theon), moving declivously through archetypal (DP / DL), psychic (DS / DM), personal (SS / SM), and embodied (ES / EM) registers.
+**Declivous centropy** (L₅ → L₁): Motive Infinity stirs within Aion and expresses itself through EOB (Essence of Being, L₅), moving declivously through archetypal (DP / DL), psychic (DS / DM), personal (SS / SM), and embodied (ES / EM) registers.
 This is not "top-down causation" imposed upon an alien substrate but lawful traversal along structural gradients.

 **Acclivous centropy** (L₁ → L₅): When centropic motion encounters embodiment, it does not terminate.
 It reflects.
 Embodiment becomes not the end of motion but its turning point.
 The return arc reorients motion toward formal and archetypal layers.